Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Accounting for cultural traits interdependence

-As with Bayesian procedures, priors need to be defined on the quantities to be estimated, in this case the precision matrix $\bm{K}$ and the graph $G$.
+As with Bayesian procedures, priors need to be defined on the parameters of interest, in this case the precision matrix $\bm{K}$ and the graph $G$.
 These are then combined with the likelihood function to produce posterior distributions.
-Starting with the likelihood function, this is defined, in Copula graphical models, using the rank likelihood approach of \cite{hoff2007extending}, which connects the observed space with the latent one.
-In particular, given the observed data $\bm{Y}$, the latent data $\bm{Z}$ is constrained to belong to the set
+Starting with the likelihood function, this is given by Equation (\ref{eq:pmf}) evaluated on the observed data $\bm{Y}$.
+For inference purposes, it is convenient to write the likelihood in terms of the latent data $\bm{Z}$.
+Following \cite{mohammadi2017bayesian} and, more broadly, the extended rank likelihood approach of \cite{hoff2007extending}, the key observation is that, given $\bm{Y}$ and the fact that the marginal distributions $F_j$ are non-decreasing, $\bm{Z}$ is constrained to take values in certain intervals.
+In particular, these are defined by